Liam Middleton: Commentator and Speaker

 Middleton spent time as an Analyst Commentator for Kwese ESPN covering 15 and 7 a-side events around Africa.
 He is a sought after speaker at education, sport and business events.

 High Performance Consultant

 Well regarded as a high performance leader, Middleton consults for several sports organisations and continues to coach rugby union.
 He has consulted for a professional club in Russia.

-He nows plies his leadership skills in the education sector.
+He now plies his leadership skills in the education sector.